wat is user generated content

 user generated content permission

-You’ve made the ask for user-generated content, and after keeping a close eye on your client’s branded hashtags, you find a ton of high-quality UGC you could post to their social media feeds.
+You’ve asked for user-generated content, and after keeping a close eye on your branded hashtags, you find a ton of high-quality user-generated content you could post to their social media platforms.

-But before you dive straight in, you need to ask the original creator for permission to repost it.
+But before you dive straight in, you need to ask the original creator for permission to repost it on multiple platforms.

 Chances are, they’ll say yes - and you’re free to use their photos, videos and reviews to your heart’s content.

-Are you ready to kickstart a UGC marathon and collect tons of photos, videos and reviews of your client’s product or service?
+Are you ready to kickstart a user-generated content marathon and collect tons of photos, videos and reviews of your product or service?

-It’s definitely worth it - especially when it can save your time and boost your agency’s ROI.
+It’s worth it - especially when it can save time and boost your ROI.

-Remember to constantly make the ask for contributed content, give people an incentive to submit their own UGC, and constantly monitor their social media performance to double-check the content you’re posting is sitting well with their audience.
+Remember to constantly make the ask for contributed content, give people an incentive to build brand loyalty and submit their own user-generated content, and constantly monitor their social media performance to double-check the content you’re posting is sitting well with your audience.